cse-labs/res-edge-labs/labs/aks/README.md

 ```

-- Set env variables
+- Set environment variables
-  - If you change the DNS Zone, make sure to update all ingress rules!
+  - If you change the DNS Zone (e.g. res-edge.com), update the `ingress.yaml` under `aks/deploy/ui` and `aks/deploy/api` to include your correct dns

 ```bash